yschroe/chessalyzer.js/README.md

     }
     ```

-3. `loopSqrData`: Contains informations about the square the current heatmap value shall be calculated for.
-The structure of `loopSqrData` is the same as of `sqrData`.
-The `generateHeatMap()` function loops over every square of the board to calculate a heat map value for each tile.
+3. `sqrData`: Contains informations about the square you passed into the `generateHeatMap()` function.
+The structure of `sqrData` is the same as of `loopSqrData`.
+You'll need this for extracting the values for the square / piece you are interested in.
+For example if you want to generate a heatmap for white's a pawn, the square for `sqrData` would be 'a2' (= starting position of the white a pawn).

 4. `optData`: Optional data you may need in this function.
 For example, if you wanted to generate a heatmap to show the average position of a piece after X moves, you could pass that 'X' here.

 # Tracked statistics